shashibhanu/JavaPrograms/java8project/src/trickyTopics/tricky-topics.md

 # @override annotation

+# Reflection API

 # Marker Interface -
-It is an empty interface (no field or methods).
-Examples of marker interface are Serializable, Cloneable and Remote interface. https://www.geeksforgeeks.org/marker-interface-java/?ref=lbp
+Marker interface is generally Adjectives, it just helps in categorization of interfaces It is an empty interface (no field or methods).
+Examples of marker interface are Serializable, Cloneable, itestnglistener and Remote interface. https://www.geeksforgeeks.org/marker-interface-java/?ref=lbp

 # three main packages: java.io, java.lang, java.util